- About us

 How long will we keep your information?

-We keep your dental records for not less than 10 years after the date of your last visit.
+We keep your dental records for 10 years after the date of your last visit.

+There are a number of other documents that we may collect that have a variety of retention dates.
 We have a retention schedule listing all documents and the timeframes for disposal.
-Retention periods may be changed from time to time based on business or legal and regulatory requirements
+Retention periods may be changed from time to time based on business or legal and regulatory requirements.

 You have a right to correct any information that you believe is inaccurate or incomplete.
 Please contact your practice to request a change in information.